hebrides/intern-training/README.md

 4) https://www.w3schools.com/js/default.asp
 5) https://www.w3schools.com/css/default.asp

-README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_, however, doing so severely constrains the application's user experience.
-Try this out if you're having trouble grasping fundamentals.
+README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_; however, doing so severely constrains the application's user experience.
+Try this out to help yourself only if you're having trouble grasping fundamentals.

 README: Web developers usually master one web client _framework_, so should you.